NUNP 401. Development and Health Promotion in Children and Adolescents. 3 Units.

 Prereq: NUNP 402.

 NUNP 405.
-Neonatal Nurse Practitioner I. 3 Units.
+Foundations for the Neonatal Nurse Practitioner.
+3 Units.

-This course introduces the role of the Neonatal Nurse Practitioner and concepts relevant to the management of the well or ill neonate.
-Analysis of nursing strategies to optimize health-seeking behaviors in families with well or ill neonates is highlighted.
+This course introduces the role of the Neonatal Nurse Practitioner and concepts relevant to the management of the neonate.
+Students analyze nursing strategies to optimize health behaviors in families with neonates.

 NUNP 410.
 Health Promotion Across the Life Span.
 2 Units.